-North Atlantic Energy Corporation ("NAEC") is a special-purpose operating subsidiary of NU, organized under the laws of New Hampshire, that owns a 35.98 percent interest in the Seabrook Nuclear generating facility ("Seabrook") in Seabrook, New Hampshire.
+North Atlantic Energy Corporation ("NAEC") is a special-purpose operating subsidiary of NU, organized under the laws of New Hampshire, that owns a 35.98 percent interest in Seabrook.
 NAEC sells its share of the capacity and output from Seabrook to PSNH under two life-of-unit, full-cost recovery contracts.
+These contracts are regulated by FERC.
+NAEC has no employees.